 - have some sensory fun

 4. Keep bringing it back to the whole alphabet.
 If we’re doing a lot of meaningful activities, we will keep coming back to the whole alphabet.
-If you’re looking for ways to do this, you’ll love my most popular Pinterest board, Alphabet for Kids.
+If you’re looking for ways to do this, you’ll love my most popular Pinterest board, Alphabet Activities.

 You know your children better than anyone.
 Choose the activities that your child needs — the ones that your child will love.
 I’ll provide a big set of ideas for each letter — not so you’ll do every one, but so that you have a lot to choose from when you pick what works best for your kids.